 We’ll visit the famous Fraser River estuary, south of Vancouver, where a spectacular diversity of migrating and wintering shorebirds and waterfowl array themselves with the marvelous backdrop of the Coastal Mountains.

 We then head to Vancouver Island.
 A marine outing to Johnstone Strait will provide excellent opportunities to see Orcas and Humpbacks, as well as a myriad of seabirds and other wildlife, including Northern sea lions!

 We’ll immerse into the world of the Kwakwaka’wakw culture via U’mista Cultural Center, where interpretive visits to the burial grounds and the iconic totems, amplify our walk in the island’s ecological park.

-As if that’s not enough, our excursion into the Great Bear Rainforest to observe Grizzly Bear and Black Bear during the fruitful salmon run will cap a week of memorable natural experiences that are sure to create lifetime memories.
+As if that’s not enough, our excursion into the Great Bear Rainforest to observe Grizzly Bear and Black Bear during the Fall feasting period will cap a week of memorable natural experiences that are sure to create lifetime memories.

 - 2 days in the Fraser River estuary, south of Vancouver for the chance to view spectacular numbers and diversity of migrating and wintering shorebirds and large concentrations of waterfowl

 - Excellent reserves and protected areas in the Fraser River Delta, with a marvelous backdrop of the Coastal Mountains

 - Marine outing in Johnstone Strait where Orcas and Humpbacks gather, as well as a myriad of seabirds and other wildlife (ie. Northern sealions!)